 Holman has been involved in lacrosse for 40 years as a player, coach, and parent.
 The Maryland native and his wife Laurie have three children: Matt, Marcus and Sydney.

-Professional lacrosse all-star goalie Adam Ghitelman is in his second season as an assistant coach at Utah.
-He is in his fourth year overall with the program, assisting with the transition from club to NCAA competition.
+Professional lacrosse all-star goalie Adam Ghitelman moves into a volunteer assistant coach role after serving as an assistant coach the last two season at Utah.
+He is in his fifth year overall with the program having assisted with the transition from club to NCAA competition.

 Ghitelman first made his way West as head coach of USC’s club program in 2016.
 He began his college coaching career at Harvard, spending four years with the Crimson (2012-15) and helping the team win the 2014 Ivy League Championship.